veropetit/BeStarsMiMeS/10-WhatDoTheSpectraLookLike.md

 ## Look at the comparison between the observation and the computed noisy synthetic spectra.

-The Colab Notebook [03-NormalizedSpectra]() Part 2 makes a PDF called [03\_NS-Synth\_v\_Real.pdf]() with the same graphs as above, but with the noisy synth model spectrum overplotted.
+The Colab Notebook [10-NormalizedSpectra]() Part 2 makes a PDF called [NormalizedSpecta_CII_DataVSynth.pdf](https://drive.google.com/file/d/1VhZMLk1IcdSYZOmOP7tYBC5F3YuT4-QH/view?usp=sharing) with the same graphs as above, but with the noisy synth model spectrum overplotted.

-In the [Report for BeStarMiMeS notebook 3](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing) document, we also identify cases where:
+In the [Report on the spectra and model comparison](https://docs.google.com/presentation/d/1lHtzSIiz-eaCwGxALbdUbKNwxVJCBCuztwmTjRraakA/edit?usp=sharing) document, we also identify cases where:

 1. The match between the model and the observation looks wrong
 2. The noise level of the synthetic model did not seem to match that of the observation itself